-- 1. After analyzing the hypotheses testing data, from the calculations, it is obtained that F count is 0,443 while F table is 2,70 at N = 100 with a significant level of 5% meaning F count < F table.
-Furthermore, the correlation coefficient between the three independent variables is also obtained simultaneously/together, same as the Y criterion, namely R y(1,2,3) of 0,014 while r table of 0,1966 at N = 100 with a significant level of 5% so that it can be said that there is no influence of external factors on the school environment on student learning outcomes in mathematics specialization in class X science at SMAN 1 Panji, with an overall effective contribution or a very low influence of 1,4%. - 2.
-The results showed that the correlation coefficient between X1 and Y by controlling for variables X2 and X3 was R yx1(X2X3) = 0,10215 while the r table was 0,1966 and t count = 1,006.
-So, the comparison between t count with a significant level of 5% and the number of respondents for 100 students obtained t table = 1,984 t count < t table, so that it can be said that there is no effect of learning methods on student learning outcomes in mathematics specialization class X science at SMAN 1 Panji with effective or large contribution the effect is 1,2016%. - 3.
-The research results show that the correlation coefficient between X2 and Y by controlling the variables X1 and X3 or X1 and X3 remains R yx2(X1X3) = -0,06356, while the r table is 0,1966 and t count = -0,026.
-So the comparison between t count with a significant level of 5% with a total of 100 students obtained t table = 1,984 t count < t table, so that it can be said that there is no effect of learning media on student learning outcomes in mathematics specializing in class X science at SMAN 1 Panji with an effective contribution or an influence of 0,1212%. - 4.
-The results showed that the correlation coefficient between X3 and Y by controlling for variables X1 and X2 was R yx3(X1X2) = 0,0136 while r table was 0,1966 and t count = 0,134.
-So the comparison between t count with a significant level of 5% and the number of respondents for 100 students obtained t table = 1,984, t count < t table, so that it can be said that there is no effect of socializing friends on student learning outcomes in mathematics specialization class X science at SMAN 1 Panji with effective contribution or large effect of 0,0771%.
+1. After analyzing the hypothesis testing data, from the calculations, it is obtained that F count is 0.443 while F table is 2.70 at N = 100 with a significant level of 5% meaning F count <F table.

+And the correlation coefficient between the three independent variables is also obtained simultaneously together -same as the Y criterion, namely Ry (1,2,3) of 0.014 while rtable of 0.1966 at N = 100 with a significant level of 5% so that it can be said that there is no influence of external factors on the school environment on student learning outcomes in mathematics specialization in class X in the Science Department at SMAN 1 Panji even semester of the 2018/2019 academic year, with an overall Effective Contribution or a very low influence of 1.4%

+- 2. The results showed that the correlation coefficient between X1 and Y by controlling for variables X2 and X3 was Ryx1(x2x3) = 0.10215 while the r table was 0.1966 and Tcount = 1.006.
+So the comparison between T count with a significant level of 5% and the number of respondents for 100 students obtained T table = 1.984 Tcount <Ttable, so that it can be said that there is no effect of learning methods on student learning outcomes in mathematics specialization class X Science Department at SMAN 1 Panji even semester of 2018/2019 academic year with Effective or large Contribution the effect is 1.2016% - 3.
+The research results show that the correlation coefficient between X2 and Y by controlling the variables X1 and X3 or X1 and X3 remains Ryx2 (x1x3) = -0.06356, while the r table is 0.1966 and Tcount = -0.026.
+So the comparison between T count with a significant level of 5% with a total of 100 students obtained Ttable = 1.984 Tcount<Ttable, so that it can be said that there is no effect of learning media on student learning outcomes in mathematics specializing in class X Science Department at SMAN 1 Panji even semester of 2018 academic year /2019 with an Effective Contribution or an influence of 0.1212% - 4.
+The results showed that the correlation coefficient between X3 and Y by controlling for variables X1 and X2 was Ryx3(x1x2) = 0.0136 while r table was 0.1966 and Tcount = 0.134.
+So the comparison between T count with a significant level of 5% and the number of respondents for 100 students obtained T table = 1.984, Tcount <Ttable, so that it can be said that there is no effect of socializing friends on student learning outcomes in mathematics specialization class X Science Department at SMAN 1 Panji even semester of 2018/2019 academic year with Effective Contribution or large effect of 0.0771%.

-Based on the results of the discussion in the previous chapter and the conclusions set above, the author can provide suggestions to:
+Based on the results of the discussion in the previous chapter and the conclusions set above, the writer can provide suggestions to:

-- 1. These results can be used as input for other researchers to carry out further research by adding other variables, and do not forget to also consider conducting an assessment of subject teachers who are assessed through a questionnaire instrument not only from one side of the students and other researchers can also research with subjects different and different levels too. - 2.
-School should pay more attention to and invite their students to study more actively so they can improve student learning outcomes with various other internal and external factors that can affect student learning.
+- 1. These results can be used as input for other researchers to carry out further research by adding other variables, and do not forget to also consider conducting an assessment of subject teachers who are assessed through a questionnaire instrument not only from one side of the students and other researchers can also research with subjects different and different levels too - 2.
+Schools should pay more attention to and invite their students to study more actively so they can improve student learning outcomes with various other internal and external factors that can affect student learning.